pablopunk/dot/PRD.md

 ## 5. User Interaction

-- CLI interface with commands such as:
+- CLI interface with flags and commands such as:
-  - `dot install` to install and link components.
+  - `dot` to install and link components.
+  - `dot --install` to force reinstall regardless of changes.
-  - `dot uninstall` to uninstall removed components.
+  - `dot --uninstall` to uninstall removed components.
-  - `dot dry-run` to preview actions.
+  - `dot --dry-run [profiles]` to preview actions without making changes.
   - `dot --profiles` to list available profiles.
   - `dot --upgrade` to upgrade the tool.
   - `dot --remove-profile [profile]` to remove a profile from the active set.
+  - `dot --postinstall` to run only postinstall hooks.
+  - `dot --postlink` to run only postlink hooks.
 - Profiles:
   - The default profile `"*"` is always installed.
   - Named profiles are installed only if explicitly specified.